 What do you need to record professional voicemail greetings?

 To reap the benefits of professional voicemail greetings.
-You’ll need a business phone system that allows you to record, modify easily, and upload voicemail welcomes.
-Not just for you, but for everyone on the team.
+First, you’ll need a business phone system that allows you to record, modify easily, and upload voicemail welcomes.
+Not just for you, but everyone on the team.

 Your company voicemail greeting reflects your personality.
 It should be brief and on-brand.
-The scripts we’ve provided are a great place to start, but the greatest corporate voicemail will match the rest of your communications.
+The scripts we’ve provided are a great place to start, but the most excellent corporate voicemail will match the rest of your communications.

 Professional voicemail messages may appear to be a minor thing.
-They are the difference between a caller becoming a customer and a caller permanently hanging upon your company.
+However, they are a difference between a caller becoming a customer and a caller permanently hanging upon your company.